Home | Evolving Architecture

 Unique ID

 Deduplication of the data acquired in the distributed data pipeline is accomplished by using a common id.
 All records that are related to the same physical location need to end up having the same unique id.
-Starting out, there are no unique ids.
-We only have data sources that can’t contribute data to any existing record.
-Looking back to the source A example from the previous post, we will start with only:

 2023-02-19